ThatDaven/Y8-CAT-Inv1-Lucas-Wan/README.md

 4.3 You can use Pygame to create a visual representation of the Cartesian plane and the movement of players.
 Each player's position can be represented by a different color or shape on the screen.
 After each turn, update the display to show the new positions of the players.

+Implementing the game state:
+How I created the game using this selected code
+1. Defined the game's entities, directions, and the game's state (player_one, player_two, destination, game_state)
+2. Created functions to manipulate the game's state (place_entities, update_player_info, move_player, move_player_with_time_limit, update_game_state, check_winner, print_player_info)
+3. Created a game loop that alternates turns between the human players and the NPC (while True)
+4. Added input validation to prevent invalid directions and distances (if direction: and if distance:)
+5. Displayed the game state after each turn (print("\nUpdated Game State after [Player/NPC]'s Turn:"))
+6. Checked for a winner after each turn and ended the game if a winner is detected (if check_winner([player]): break)
+7. Finally, added some text-based user interface to make the game more interactive (input() and print() statements)